Are you scared of the next market crash? Who isn’t?

 If you got hit by a market crash, keep buying more stocks as they are at their discounted price.
 Imagine that you could buy 10 stocks in a bear market while you can only get 1 stock during the bull market for the same amount of money.
 Cool, right?

-Keep doing it regularly and by the time of recession (when the market begins to rise again), you’d probably have a significant number of stocks of let’s say corporation X and your loss from depression will be recovered significantly faster.
+Keep doing it regularly and by the time of recession (when the market begins to rise again), you’d definitely have a significant number of stocks of let’s say corporation X and your loss from depression will be recovered significantly faster.

 This is known as the averaging method.
 In the investment world, we call it as DCA or the Dollar-Cost Averaging.
 In this concept, it is highly important you keep investing regularly in the same time interval.
+Then the average price per share will adjust itself.

 Dividends As A Passive Income